 Peter Cruickshank, Dr Bruce Ryan and I recently completed the Information Literacy for Democratic Engagement (IL-DEM) project.
 This work set out to investigate levels of digital and information literacy within Scotland’s Community Council system.
 It was supported by a grant from the CILIP Information Literacy Group.

-Specifically Peter Cruickshank, Dr Bruce Ryan and I are exploring how community councillors develop the skills required to inform and engage with the citizens that they represent, and how libraries support this work.
-In doing so we’re extending two established research streams within the Centre for Social Informatics: Cruickshank and Ryan’s work on digital engagement in local democracy (such as our DigiCC workshops), and mine with Christine Irving on information literacy and life-long learning.
+We explored how community councillors develop the skills required to inform and engage with the citizens that they represent, and how libraries support this work.
+In doing so have extended further two established research streams within the Centre for Social Informatics: (1) Cruickshank and Ryan’s work on digital engagement in local democracy (such as our DigiCC workshops), and (2) mine with Christine Irving on information literacy and life-long learning.
 This work also builds upon our group’s track record in library and information science research.
 Continue reading